-- Modern forms with compound lemmas: word forms which cannot be associated with a simple lemma -such as verbs with enclitic pronouns- are marked with a compound lemma.
-For example arrepentirse has the compound lemma arrepentir+se. - Word boundaries: whenever two or more consecutive words in the transcription correspond to a single modern form (for example aun que becomes aunque), the word group receives a shared annotation.
-Conversely, when one form corresponds to a sequence of modern forms (for example quel becomes que el), they are tagged with a compound lemma and a compound part of speech. - Archaisms: when the reference dictionary (Real Academia Española, 2001a) registers a word as an archaism with a modern equivalent, the modern form has been preferred for the lemma.
-For example apercibir is the lemma assigned to the word form apercebir. - Contractions: the modern word forms al and del have been assigned a compound part-of-speech tag (pr+det), but only a single lemma. - Numbers: all cardinal numbers share a single part-of-speech category (called num).
-The original style -alphabetic characters, Arabic or Roman figures-has been preserved in the associated metadata.
-If they are split, as is the case of the historical variant diez y seis rather than the modern dieciséis, then they are handled as if they were different words in the sentence. - Optional diacritics: optional diacritics used only for disambiguation (for example, in the words sólo, éste, ése, and aquél) have been preserved in the associated metadata (lemma and modern form). - Apocopation: the full form has been preferred as the lemma for words with apocopation.
-For example algún is a form with the lemma alguno. - Past participles: past participles have been classified as verbs only if they follow an auxiliary verb (some cases of haber or ser), or they are not described as adjectives in the reference dictionary (e.g., dormido).
+- Modern forms with compound lemmas: word forms which cannot be associated with a single lemma -such as verbs with enclitic pronouns and contractions- are marked with a compound lemma and a compound part-of-speech tag.
+For example arrepiéntase has the compound lemma arrepentir+se and the compound part-of-speech tag verb+prn. - Word boundaries: whenever two or more consecutive words in the transcription correspond to a single modern form (for example aun que becomes aunque), the word group receives a shared annotation with single lemma and single part of speech.
+Conversely, when one old form corresponds to a sequence of modern forms (for example quel becomes que el), they are tagged with a compound lemma and a compound part of speech. - Archaisms: when the reference dictionary (Real Academia Española, 2001a) registers a word as an archaism with a modern equivalent, the modern form has been preferred for the lemma.
+For example apercibir is the lemma assigned to the word form apercebir. - Numbers: all cardinal numbers share a single part-of-speech category (called num).
+The original style-alphabetic characters, Arabic or Roman figures-has been preserved in the associated metadata.
+If they are split, as is the case of the historical variant diez y seis, then they are handled as if they were different words in the sentence. - Optional diacritics: optional diacritics used only for disambiguation (for example, in the words sólo, éste, ése, and aquél) have been preserved in the associated metadata (lemma and modern form). - Apocopation: the full form has been preferred as the lemma for words with apocopation.
+For example $alg\acute{u}n$ is a form with the lemma alguno. - Past participles: past participles have been classified as verbs only if they follow an auxiliary verb (some cases of haber or ser), or they are not described as adjectives in the reference dictionary (e.g., dormido).